keeakita/iotmoist/README.md

 ### Preliminary

-This project relies on having and AMPQ server set up.
+This project relies on having an AMPQ server set up.
 I'm using [https://www.rabbitmq.com/](RabbitMQ) personally.
 Copy `settings.sample.yml` to `settings.yml` and edit it to contain the details of your AMPQ server.
 The project needs to be able to declare and access the exchanges: